Miranda Raison: Theatre

-In 1999, she played the role of June Stanley in the play The Man Who Came to Dinner.

-In 2000, Raison played Desdemona in William Shakespeare's Othello at the Theatre Royal, York.

-From 27 February to 7 April 2001, she performed in the role of Davina in the farce Don't Just Lie There, Say Something! (originally titled Whitehall Farce) at The Mill, Sonning.

 From 2002–3, she appeared as Ben-Hur's love interest in a minimalist production of the eponymous play at the Battersea Arts Centre.
 Later in 2003, she was featured in Pains of Youth, again at the Battersea Arts Centre, playing the death obsessed bisexual Desiree; Lyn Gardner of The Guardian described her performance as making "Desiree's death wish seem tragic rather than merely silly."

-In 2010 she played the title role in Anne Boleyn, a new play by Howard Brenton, who had also been involved in scripts for BBC's Spooks in which Raison went on to appear in 5 series, which premiered at Shakespeare's Globe on 24 July 2010 to high critical acclaim.
-In the same Shakespeare's Globe season Raison also played Anne Boleyn in Henry VIII by William Shakespeare.
+In 2010, she played the title role in Anne Boleyn, a new play by Howard Brenton, who had also been involved in scripts for BBC's Spooks in which Raison went on to appear in 5 series, which premiered at Shakespeare's Globe on 24 July 2010 to high critical acclaim.
+In the same Shakespeare's Globe season, Raison also played Anne Boleyn in Henry VIII by William Shakespeare.

 In 2011, she appeared as Ann in the short play "Oliver Lewis" by Jack Thorne, part of the series of plays 66 Books performed at the Bush Theatre.

-In June/July 2012 she appeared in a production of The Physicists: A Comedy in Two Acts at the Donmar Warehouse, playing the roles of Lina Rose, the lead character's ex-wife, and Monika Settler, the lead's attending nurse.
+In June/July 2012, she appeared in a production of The Physicists: A Comedy in Two Acts at the Donmar Warehouse, playing the roles of Lina Rose, the lead character's ex-wife, and Monika Settler, the lead's attending nurse.
 From October 2012 Raison starred in The River, a new play by Jez Butterworth, at the Royal Court Theatre (Jerwood) alongside Dominic West.
 Tickets became "the most sought-after theatre tickets in London" after rave reviews.

-In 2013–14 she played Anne Faulkner in the theatrical version of Strangers on a Train at the Gielgud Theatre, produced by Barbara Broccoli.
+In 2013–14, she played Anne Faulkner in the theatrical version of Strangers on a Train at the Gielgud Theatre, produced by Barbara Broccoli.

 From January to February 2015, she starred opposite Shaun Evans in Hello/Goodbye at the Hampstead Theatre.
 In August 2015 she joined the Kenneth Branagh Theatre Company in The Winter's Tale and Harlequinade which ran at the Garrick Theatre from October 2015 until January 2016.
 Raison played the wife of Kenneth Branagh's character in both plays.
 She stated that she enjoyed the experience and was grateful for the opportunity, given that previously she had a bad audition with Branagh for Macbeth in 2011.
 She also enjoyed learning from Judi Dench.

+In November 2024 it was announced that Raison would be playing Ellen Terry opposite Ralph Fiennes as Henry Irving in a new play by David Hare directed by Jeremy Herrin at the Theatre Royal Bath.
+Grace Pervades ran from 27 June to 19 July 2025 to critical acclaim, and marked Raison's first return to the stage after nearly a decade.
+On 11 August 2025 it was announced that Grace Pervades would be transferring to the Theatre Royal Haymarket in the Spring of 2026.